Code-Institute-Submissions/Discover-Malta/README.md

 * [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) for tutorial on adding a scroll to top button.
 * [Medium.com](https://medium.com/@pacific880/learn-to-make-one-page-scroll-navigation-b97ab42ef6fa for tutorial on adding smooth scrolling to anchor points on site with fixed navbar.
 * [JqueryUI](https://jqueryui.com/datepicker/#default) for the datepicker used in contact form.
+* [Stack Overflow](https://stackoverflow.com/questions/21247674/refresh-the-page-when-the-ok-alert-button-is-clicked) for tutorial on getting the page to refresh once the user selects "ok" on alert box after form is submitted.

 ### Content: